SeeminglyScience/EditorServicesCommandSuite/docs/en-US/ConvertTo-SplatExpression.md

 ### -VariableName

-Specifies the Varabile name to use for the splat hashtable variable.
+Specifies the variable name to use for the splat hashtable variable.

 ```yaml
 Type: String